 Overview

-This project aims to develop strategies to anticipate the arrival of exotic root-knot nematodes (RKN) and support development of fast, reliable diagnostic methods, not only for identification but also for field detection.
+This project aims to develop strategies to anticipate the arrival of exotic root-knot nematodes and support development of fast, reliable diagnostic methods, not only for identification but also for field detection.

-The recent detections of exotic RKNs like Meloidogyne graminicola in European rice fields and Meloidogyne enterolobii in Queensland, have highlighted the threat that new species can have on agricultural production systems.
+The recent detections of exotic root-knot nematode like Meloidogyne graminicola in European rice fields and Meloidogyne enterolobii in Queensland, have highlighted the threat that new species can have on agricultural production systems.
 The exotic nematodes have demonstrated greater pathogenicity, with wider host ranges and the ability to overcome existing nematode management strategies.

 Activities and expected outcomes